 5.2 Energy Calibration

 The multichannel analyser (MCA) is not energy calibrated before the lab. exercise.
-We must therefore use a few of the known energies of the calibration sources to calibrate the MCA.
+Use the known energies of barium K X-rays (32 keV) and $\gamma$ rays from the Cs source to perform the energy calibration.

 5.3 Efficiency Curve